 160 kilometres (100 miles) north of Vancouver, British Columbia, you will find Hollyhock resting on sunny, southeastern beaches bathed by the Salish sea.

 Need help getting here?
 Check out our travel page.

 Nestled at the entrance of Desolation Sound, Cortes is one of several islands that make up the Discovery Islands on the north end of the Georgia Strait.
 This happens to be the namesake of one of our favourite water taxi services, Discovery Launch Water Taxi.

-Cortes Island is about 25 kilometers (18 miles) long, 13 kilometers (8 miles) wide and 13,000 hectares in area.
-Resting in the rain shadow of Vancouver Island, Cortes enjoys a moderate climate with plenty of sunshine, and unlimited opportunities for adventure.
+About 25 kilometers (18 miles) long, 13 kilometers (8 miles) wide, and 13,000 hectares in area, Cortes rests in the rain shadow of Vancouver Island.
+This results in a moderate climate, plenty of sunshine, and unlimited opportunities for adventure.

 The island is an intriguing mix of old and new.
-Along with deep ancestral roots of the Klahoose, Tla’amin, Homalco Nations, people of all ages and backgrounds continue to settle here in search of a more independent and casual lifestyle.
-Find out more about the Cortes Island community, visit Our Cortes, or flip through the Cortes Island Information Book.
-For current activities and events on the island, please check out Tideline.
+Alongside deep ancestral roots of the aforementioned First Nations, people of all ages and backgrounds move here in search of a more independent lifestyle.